digimat/digimat-saia/README.rst

 * `SAIA faq <http://www.sbc-support.ch/faq>`_
 * The protocol specification *should* be theorically available upon request per email to SAIA at support [at] saia-pcd [dot] com, but you will need to sign a non disclosure agreement.
 Ask for the "**Utilization Agreement for Saia S-Bus Developer Documentation**" document.
+  We have never received any response to thoses requests ;(

 Using the SAIA PG5 debugger may also help understanding how things works.
 Wireshark has an excellent protocol decoder and you will easily find some .pcap samples by googling "sbus pcap".
 Really useful.

 Don't forget that the SAIA dynamic addressing won't be your friend here as you must know the address of the variable you want to access (read/write).
 Consider fixing your variables to "static" addresses in your PG5 configuration (**read SAIA FAQ 101533**, to knows actions that may affect variables address change).
-We have implemented some helpers to provide limited symbolic access using the PD5 .map file if you have it (see chapter "Symbolic Adressing" below).
+We have implemented some helpers to provide limited symbolic access using the PG5 .map file if you have it (see chapter "Symbolic Adressing" below).
-This said, have a look on the *Symbolic Addressing* chapter below.
 There are some tricks available to help you using items tag name ;)

 Oh, and of course, EtherSBus communication has to be enabled on your PCD device ;)